 A grievance is defined as a claim by a student that there has been a violation, misinterpretation, or inequitable application of any existing policy, procedure, or regulation.
+The steps for the Grievance Process are listed below:

-Students wishing to file a grievance will complete the Student Grievance Form and submit the form to the Program Director within two weeks of the grievance.
-The Program Director will meet with the student to hear the grievance and gather specific information.
-The Program Director will review the grievance and provide a response to the student within two weeks of receiving the grievance.
-If a grievance is not resolved by the Program Director, the student will have two weeks to make an appeal and submit all information relative to the grievance to the Director of Radiology.
-The Director of Radiology will meet with all involved parties to hear the grievance and receive additional information.
-A decision will be made in two weeks and presented to the student.
+- 1. Students wishing to file a grievance will complete the Student Grievance Form (found on the school website) and submit the form to the Program Director within two weeks of the grievance.
+The Program Director will meet with the student to hear the grievance and gather specific information. - 2.
+The Program Director will review the grievance and provide a response to the student within two weeks of receiving the grievance. - 3.
+If a grievance is not resolved by the Program Director, the student will have two weeks to make an appeal and submit all information relative to the grievance to the Director of Radiology. - 4.
+The Director of Radiology will meet with all involved parties to hear the grievance and receive additional information. - 5.
+A decision will be made in two weeks and presented to the student. - 6.
 If the student is not satisfied with the Director of Radiology's decision, the student will have two weeks to make a final appeal to the Vice President of Human Resources or a designee of the Human Resource Department.
 An appropriate investigation and decision will be rendered within two weeks and their decision will be final.